ashiques/backend-energy/README.md

 * Load the data from files to DB, using the ORM
 * Populate a view table with the aggregated query for *MIN*, *MAX* and *AVG* operations.
-* Exhibit and API end-point to fetch the aggregated data in table.
+* Exhibit and API end-point to fetch the aggregated data from table.

 As part of the modelling of the tables and queries following assumptions are made